Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 “I DOMT CARE I TOOK NANCY POLESIS HARD DRIVES I DON’T CARE KILL ME,” reads another message the affidavit cited.

-A former romantic partner told federal agents that Williams planned to sell the laptop to Russian intelligence, according to prosecutors.
+A former boyfriend told federal agents that Williams planned to sell the laptop to a friend who could pass it to Russian intelligence, according to prosecutors, but that the sale did not take place.
 Through a public defender, she has said that the ex-boyfriend was abusive and that she changed her number to avoid him, not the authorities.

 U.S. Capitol Police confirmed that an HP laptop was stolen from the speaker’s office, the FBI said.
 Drew Hammill, deputy chief of staff for Pelosi, said Jan.
 8 that a laptop “only used for presentations” had been taken from a conference room.